 Beautiful Great Park is ideal for long, romantic walks.
-Thick treetops of old plate trees, chestnuts, and poplars change each other’s place in this oasis of peace and beauty with rows of colorful flowers.
+Thick treetops of old plate trees, chestnuts, and poplars change each other's place in this oasis of peace and beauty with rows of colorful flowers.
 Still, you can feel a fine coating in every detail of this romantic postcard.
-In faded color on facades of old villas in fine, contours of ‘President’ hotel, rustic – work of ‘Small inn’, an open-air summer stage, in the female and male strand (bathing beach).
+In faded color on the facades of old villas in fine, contours of 'President' hotel, rustic - work of 'Small inn', open-air summer stage, in the female and male strand (bathing beach).

-Carska Bara is the best known for its abundant bird life, the first ornithological exploration of which began in the late 19th century.
+Carska Bara is the best known for its abundant bird life, the first ornithological exploration of which began in the late 19th centuryth century.

 Herons are considered the most important for the ecosystem.
-They nest in large colonies which are periodically moved from one locality within the reserve to another, based on the abundance of fish and its successful spawning.
+They nest in large colonies that are periodically moved from one locality within the reserve to another, based on the abundance of fish and its successful spawning.

 Things to do in Carska bara

-Things to do in Deliblato Sands
+Things To Do in Deliblato Sands